Courtney Pine: Career

-In 1986 Pine's debut album Journey to the Urge Within entered the UK Top 40.
+In 1986, Pine's debut album Journey to the Urge Within entered the Top 40 of the UK Albums Chart.
 One of his early bands was Grand Union Orchestra and he featured on their 1986 album The Song of Many Tongues, written by Tony Haynes.

-He is the principal founder of the seminal black British big band the Jazz Warriors, which he established in 1985 through the community organisation "The Abibi Jazz Arts" (TAJA).
+Pine is the principal founder of the seminal black British big band the Jazz Warriors, which he established in 1985 through the community organisation "The Abibi Jazz Arts" (TAJA).
 The Jazz Warriors developed out of the Abibi All-Stars community band that did a series of performances at London's Royal Festival Hall foyer during the summer of the International Youth Year 1985.
 The Jazz Warriors recorded two albums under Pine's leadership: Out of Many, One People, which was released on the Antilles division of the Island Records label in 1987, and Afropeans, which was released on Pine's own label, Destin-e Records, for their 20th anniversary in 2007.
 The Jazz Warriors Afropeans project was commissioned by the Arts Council of England to commemorate the bicentennary of the Abolition of the Slave Trade Act.

-Thirty years after Pine planted his idea to start the Jazz Warriors, he put together the "Venus Warriors" all-female jazz band for a charity performance to raise awareness of the Mary Seacole Memorial Statue Appeal, which was established to erect a statue of the British-Jamaican Crimean War business woman and nurse outside of London's St Thomas's Hospital.
+Thirty years after Pine planted his idea to start the Jazz Warriors, he put together the "Venus Warriors" all-female jazz band for a charity performance to raise awareness of the Mary Seacole Memorial Statue Appeal, which was established to erect a statue of the British-Jamaican Crimean War business woman and nurse outside of London's St Thomas' Hospital.

-His recent music integrates modern British music like drum and bass and UK garage with contemporary jazz styles.
-He runs his own band and integrates many contemporary musicians in his performances.
-He also presents Jazz Crusade on BBC Radio 2, the seventh series of which was broadcast during spring 2007.
+In the early 2000s his music integrated modern British music like drum and bass and UK garage with contemporary jazz styles.
+He had his own band and included many contemporary musicians in his performances.
+He presented Jazz Crusade on BBC Radio 2, the seventh series of which was broadcast during spring 2007.

 In 1988 he appeared as himself in a jazz quartet in the Doctor Who serial Silver Nemesis.

 After losing his record contract, in 1989 Pine appeared on stage with the Pet Shop Boys at Wembley Arena.
-He played saxophone on the closing portion of their single, Nothing Has Been Proved.
+He played saxophone on the closing portion of their single, "Nothing Has Been Proved".

 Pine was appointed Officer of the Order of the British Empire (OBE) in 2000, and Commander of the Order of the British Empire (CBE) in the 2009 New Year Honours for services to jazz music.
 He was also awarded an honorary doctorate from the University of Westminster on 6 December 2004.
 He was awarded an honorary doctorate from the University of Southampton on 15 July 2010.

 Pine appeared in August 2008 as an advocate for Pierre Boulez, on the BBC World News classical music programme Visionaries.

-On Christmas Day 2018 Pine appeared on BBC Two's Merry Christmas Baby - with Gregory Porter & Friends.
+On Christmas Day 2018, Pine appeared on BBC Two's Merry Christmas Baby – with Gregory Porter & Friends.